Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Sp atial R easoning In tegrated G enerator Spatial Reasoning Integrated Generator

 \subsection{Perception Module}

-The purpose of the perception module is to extract information about the existing background for the SRM -- which is utilized both in iterative refinement for implicit preference and explicit rule satisfaction.
-The perception module includes an object detector for existing object prediction and a scene encoder for scene-level feature extraction.
-The object detector is implemented with a pre-trained DETR50 \cite{detr} object-detection model trained on the COCO dataset \cite{coco}, but this can be jointly trained with the spatial reasoning module given a new dataset.
-The objects predicted are encoded into the SRM hidden state through a deterministic forward pass, but they can also be referenced in the propositional logic constraint language.
-A Resnet18 \cite{he2016residual} architecture pre-trained on ImageNet \cite{deng2009imagenet} is used as the scene encoder, which is fine-tuned during training as a part of the SRM.
-The features it encodes are used to instantiate the hidden state of the SRM, which is updated by that module's variable encoders and the main GRU itself.
+\begin{rev} The purpose of the perception module is to extract information about the existing background for the SRM -- which is utilized in iterative refinement both for implicit preference and explicit rule satisfaction.
+The perception module includes an \textit{object detector} for predicting existing objects and their bounding boxes, and a \textit{scene encoder} for scene-level feature extraction.